-Play party games that encourage perspective-taking.
-Researchers Geoff Kauffman and Anna Flanagan developed a subtle, less preachy approach to improving social coordination skills, a game called Resonym Awkward Moment Card Game, that requires players to choose solutions to awkward social problems.
+Play party games that encourage perspective taking.
+Game designer, artist, and professor Mary Flanagan developed a subtle, less preachy approach to improving social coordination skills called the Awkward Moment Card Game, which requires players to choose solutions to awkward social problems.
 Adults and children have been found to improve their perspective-taking skills after playing the game regularly.

-The most widely used and respected assessment instrument is the Prosocial Tendencies Measure (Carlo & Randall, 2002), which can be found in the Journal of Youth and Adolescence.
-The measure was initially developed to use with college-aged students and young adults and was later modified to use with middle and highschool-aged adolescents.
+The most widely used and respected assessment instrument is the Prosocial Tendencies Measure (Carlo & Randall, 2002).
+The measure was initially developed to use with college-aged students and young adults and was later modified to use with middle and high-school-aged adolescents.

 It is an extensive scale of 23 items, which distinguish the following six types of prosocial behaviors:

 - Altruistic (example item: I feel that if I help someone, they should help me in the future.)